-We have some of the most experienced gynecologist in Mumbai who are expert in complex gynecological issues and women’s health.
+We have some of the most experienced gynaecologist in Mumbai who are expert in complex gynaecological issues and women’s health.
 They are committed to treating their patients with sensitivity and first-class medical care offering result-oriented solutions.

 They have the vast knowledge and expertise to manage cases of premature menopause and help women who want to have children.

 Menopause is a normal ageing process that indicates the end of the menstruation cycle in women.
 You are said to be in menopause when you have missed having periods for more than twelve months.

 It occurs when the ovaries do not produce eggs leading to low estrogen levels.
 It is the hormone that regulates the reproductive cycle.

 Premature menopause is a condition where the women stop having her periods permanently before 40 years, which is earlier than usual.

 The onset of premature menopause can be natural or due to a medical condition, medication, or surgery, such as removing both ovaries or chemotherapy.

 Many of the symptoms and causes of premature and early menopause are the same.
 The only difference between them is age.
 The former happens before 40 years and the latter before 45 years of age.

 Some common symptoms of premature menopause are similar to the ones experienced by women undergoing natural menopause:

 All the above symptoms indicate that there is less production of estrogen by the ovaries.